 We are always looking for different ways to improve our performance and achieve our goals.
 Good nutrition can help seniors function better and recover faster after exercise.

 Optimal nutrient intake before exercise allows seniors to maximize their performance and minimizes muscle damage.
+Pre-workout nutrition is essential for anyone who wants to optimize their exercise performance and results.
+It can help improve your endurance during exercise.
+Also, the food and drinks you consume before a workout give your body the energy it needs to perform at its best.
 Today’s article on Living Maples will discuss what to eat before a workout session.

 Fueling the body with the proper nutrients before exercise will give the elderly the energy and strength they need to function better.
 Each macronutrient plays a unique role in this pre-workout fueling process.
 But the number of macronutrients consumed varies from person to person and for different exercises.
 The following is a brief look at the role of each macronutrient:

 Your muscles supply the glucose they need for energy from carbohydrates.
 In strenuous exercise, the muscles and liver’s glycogen stores are the primary energy source for your muscles.
 But in longer workouts, the amount of carbohydrate intake depends on several factors.
 Muscle glycogen stores are limited.
 As these reserves dwindle, so will your productivity and energy.
 Various studies have shown that carbohydrates can increase glycogen stores and consumption by enhancing carbohydrate oxidation during exercise.
 Carbohydrate loading, done on a high-carbohydrate diet for 1 to 7 days, is a common way to maximize glycogen stores.